gradient-pulse/phi-mesh/experiments/pre_metric_extensions/tu_plus_stack/prototype_run_observations_01.md

 -	represented stabilization of that restored independent reading as a current mainline rather than a transient after-effect
 -	represented fresh relational recovery pressure against that stabilized independent mainline without prematurely converting the pressure into renewed lower-order relation
 -	represented that pressure strengthening into a genuinely emerging lower-order relation while still keeping it below joint choreography
--	and then represented that lower-order relation as persistent and durable rather than as a momentary return flare
+-	represented that lower-order relation as persistent and durable rather than as a momentary return flare
+-	and then represented that durable lower-order relation as strengthening further while still remaining sub-threshold

 This is the first point at which TU+ looks like a meaningful intermediate layer rather than a cosmetic one.